wp-plugins/fetch-tweets/readme.txt

 == Changelog ==

 = 2 =
+* Added the ability to create a rule by home timeline.
 * Added the geometry coordinate picker field for the search tweet type.
 * Renewed the positions of meta boxes in the rule definition page.
 * Updated the [Admin Page Framework](http://wordpress.org/plugins/admin-page-framework/) library to v3.0.1.4b.